Gordon Hookey

-Gordon Hookey (born 1961 in Cloncurry) is an Australian aboriginal artist from the Waanyi people.
+Gordon Hookey (born 1961 in Cloncurry) is an Australian Aboriginal artist from the Waanyi people.
 He has a Bachelor of Fine Arts (1992) and lives in Brisbane, Australia.
 He is primarily known as a painter but his practice also involves sculpture, installation, drawing, photography, and to a lesser extent, animation.

 Hookey is a core member of the Brisbane-based Indigenous collective proppaNOW.

 Hookey has been exhibited in the Sydney Biennale with Paranoia Annoy Ya.
-He had an exhibition called Ruddock's Wheel, which made fun of a comment by Philip Ruddock who said that aborigines had not used the wheel.
+He had an exhibition called Ruddock's Wheel, which made fun of a comment by Philip Ruddock who said that Aboriginal people had not used the wheel.

 In 2007, Hookey was amongst 60 artists profiled in Sonia Payes' book Untitled.
 Portraits of Australian Artists.

+Since 2015 Hookey has been working on his first survey show MURRILAND! which consists of a series of monumental paintings (ten metre canvases), which depict the history of Queensland and combine Aboriginal and non-Indigenous narratives from pre-colonisation to the current day.
+In this show Hookey was inspired by Tshibumba Kanda-Matulu's history of Zaire which is the modern-day Democratic Republic of the Congo.
+In this show he sought to examine how we may better understand how Aboriginal voices continue to be silenced and appropriated and, of this, he states:

+When someone looks at an artwork they take with them their whole life, their screens of socialisation and they will look at that artwork through their experience … a lot of time they will blame the artist for their interpretation.